Tax rates and payment

 the State Pension, but no employee NIC are payable.

-Rates of NIC on earnings above the PT/ST depend on whether the employee is within the State Second Pension (S2P),
+Rates of NIC on earnings above the PT/ST depend on whether the employee is within the State Second Pension,

-or whether the employee is 'contracted out' as a member of a salary-related pension scheme.
-It is no longer possible to contract out using a money purchase scheme.
+or is 'contracted out' as a member of a salary-related pension scheme.

 |PT/ST - UAP